TheHumanoidTyphoon/online-text-editor/README.md

 # Online Text Editor

 This is a web-based text editor built with HTML, CSS, and JavaScript.
-The editor allows users to format text, create lists, add links, change font size, typeface, and color, align text, and perform undo/redo .
+The editor allows users to format text, create lists, add links, change font size, typeface, and color, align text, and perform undo/redo operations.

 ## Getting Started